jameswachira394-lab/biasharaIQ/README.md

 BiasharaIQ follows a modern decoupled architecture separating the client-side presentation layer from the API-driven backend and database.

+auto deployed into the AWS ECS using terraform
 ### Logical Architecture

 1.  **Frontend (Next.js + React + Tailwind CSS)**